What Is a BBA? Guide to the Bachelor of Business Administration

 BBA admission requirements

 Admission requirements vary depending on the school.
 Many schools require that you complete a certain amount of postsecondary courses before entering a Bachelor of Business Administration program.
-Examples include general education requirements like math and English in addition to business courses like microeconomics and macroeconomics.
+Examples include general education requirements like math and English and business courses like microeconomics and macroeconomics.
 Others have admissions requirements similar to any undergraduate degree program, including:

 Like many bachelor's degrees, earning a BBA means attending a four-year college or university, either online, in person, or via a combination of the two.
 Because many people who choose to earn a BBA already have careers or unique schedules, numerous schools offer programs you can complete at your own pace.
 Others offer accelerated programs that allow you to complete a four-year BBA in three years.
 You'll typically need to earn 120 credits to finish your degree, whether you finish in three or four years.

-While you complete your degree, you'll take some core courses, but the majority of your classes will cover a well-rounded variety of business topics.
+While you complete your degree, you'll take some core courses, but most of your classes will cover a well-rounded variety of business topics.
 Some typical courses you might take in order to earn your BBA include:

 Common areas of study

-When you choose to study business administration, you often have the opportunity to pick a specific concentration or area of study that interests you the most or will help you further your career goals.
+When you choose to study business administration, you often can pick a specific concentration or area of study that interests you the most or will help you further your career goals.
 Of course, each school will offer different areas of study, but some of the most common include:

 • Accounting